 That makes it difficult for us to say how much is enough.
-So, we get you to tell us instead.
-We do that by getting you to think about these things: what you do, who you do it for and what it’s worth.
+So we get you to tell us instead.
+We do that by making you think about these things: what you do, who you do it for and what it’s worth.

-Your answers build a picture of your ‘risk’.
-It’s what your policy protects you against.
+Your answers build a picture of your ‘risk’ – what your policy protects you against.
 All we have to do is found out how much risk there is.

 What you do (your liability)

-What are your clients asking you to do?
+What’s your business?
+What do your clients ask you to do for them?
 What could go wrong?
 Worst-case scenario, how much will it cost to put right?